sriram-rao/job-assistant/README.md

 Automates parts of the job-application process.
 I’m starting with auto-tuning applications: programmatically tailoring resumes and cover letters for each role using tokenized templates and sensible defaults.

 ## What It Does (today)
-- Tokenized replacements: use placeholders like `%%myname` in templates; they’re replaced via a simple helper in `util/string.py` and data you provide.
+- Tokenized replacements: use placeholders like `%%mynamei%%` in templates; they’re replaced via a simple helper in `util/strings.py` and data you provide.
 - Central defaults: `defaults.py` defines `Common`, `Letter`, and `Resume` plus `with_overrides()` to merge and override values.
 - PDF builds: `main.py` invokes `tex.compile_to_pdf(...)` to produce PDFs for the resume and a simple cover letter from LaTeX sources in `resume/` and `letter/`.